petroved/simple-chart/README.md

 ## Contribute

-I can't promise this will stay updated as React, Typescript, or ESLint is updated.
+I can't promise this will stay updated as React, Typescript, or ESLint are updated.
 Feel free to create a pull request if you want to add features or update dependencies.
 I actively watch my GitHub notifications.